nstolk/docs/gitea/gitea.md

 ## **Gitea environment setup**

 On our server we will create a user named `git` which will run Gitea.
-You can choose to skip this step if you're complacent with running commands as root.
+You can choose to skip adding a new user if you're complacent with running commands as root.

     sudo adduser \
     --system \